What's a Peritonsillar Abscess?

 - fever and chills

 An abscess that goes untreated for a long time can lead to serious complications — for example, the infection may spread into the jaw, neck, and chest.
 If the abscess ruptures, the infection may lead to pneumonia.

 Call a doctor if your child has a sore throat along with a fever or any of the other symptoms of a peritonsillar abscess.
 It's rare that an abscess will restrict breathing, but if it does, you might need to take your child to the emergency room right away.

 The doctor will examine your child's mouth, throat, and neck.
 The doctor also might do a throat culture and a blood test.
 Rarely, a doctor may order a CT scan or ultrasound to help make the diagnosis.

 The usual treatment for a peritonsillar abscess involves draining it.
 This can be done in a doctor's office by withdrawing the pus with a needle (called aspiration) or making a small cut in the abscess with a scalpel so the pus can drain out.

 If this doesn't work, the tonsils might need to be removed in a tonsillectomy.
 This is especially true for kids who have had multiple recent cases of tonsillitis or a prior peritonsillar abscess.

 Kids who have a tonsillectomy may need a brief stay in the hospital.
 That way, doctors can keep an eye on them to make sure everything went as planned.

 The doctor probably will prescribe pain relievers and antibiotics.
-Make sure your child finishes the full course of antibiotics, even if he or she feels better after a few days.
+Make sure your child finishes all the antibiotics, even if they feel better after a few days.
 Otherwise, the infection could come back.